Convert character, numeric, integer, or POSIXct datetimes to POSIXct.

 badInput <- c("20181013", NA, "20181015", "181016", "10172018")

-# Return a vector with \code{NA} for dates that could not be parsed
+# Return NA for dates that cannot be parsed

 parseDatetime(badInput, timezone = "UTC", expectAll = FALSE)